pichi-router/pichi/README.md

 | Toolchain | Android NDK 25.1 | Xcode 14.0.1 |
 | Status | [![Android](https://github.com/pichi-router/pichi/actions/workflows/android.yml/badge.svg?branch=main)](https://github.com/pichi-router/pichi/actions/workflows/android.yml) | [![iOS](https://github.com/pichi-router/pichi/actions/workflows/ios.yml/badge.svg?branch=main)](https://github.com/pichi-router/pichi/actions/workflows/ios.yml) |

+## Security Alert

+According to [the report](https://tlsfingerprint.io/static/frolov2019.pdf), the TLS fingerprint can be used to recognize the type of TLS client for some censorship.
+If you want to avoid being censored, please make sure that

+- version [1.5.0](https://github.com/pichi-router/pichi/releases/tag/1.5.0) or later is used,
+- AND CMake option `TLS_FINGERPRINT` was enabled while building,
+- AND `sni` field is set for each TLS egress.

+Pichi is trying to simulate TLS fingerprint [e47eae8f8c4887b6](https://tlsfingerprint.io/id/e47eae8f8c4887b6), which is the fingerprint of Google chrome.

 ## Overview

 Pichi is designed